Meeshkan/http-types-kafka/README.md

 Tools for writing [ts-http-types](https://github.com/Meeshkan/ts-http-types) to [Kafka](https://kafka.apache.org/) in Node.js, powered by [kafka.js](https://kafka.js.org/).

+The library is a wrapper around [kafkajs](https://kafka.js.org/) so it must be installed as peer dependency.

 ## Installation

 [kafkajs](https://www.npmjs.com/package/kafkajs) must be installed as peer dependency.